CourtHive/TMX/README.md

 # TMX

-Tournament Management exTreme, or, because it works with data standards (TODS) and an ethos of collaborative development: ethodseXtensible Tournament Manager.
+Tournament Management exTreme, or, because it works with data standards (TODS) and an ethos of collaborative development: eXtensible Tournament Manager.

 ## Origin